intel-iot-devkit/how-to-code-samples/README.md

 ### Intel Edison Setup

-This example uses the `restclient-cpp` library to perform REST calls to the server.
+This example uses the `restclient-cpp` library to perform REST calls to the remote data server.
 The code for `restclient-cpp` can be found in the `lib` directory.
 The `restclient-cpp` library requires the `libcurl` package, which is already installed on the Intel Edison by default.

 This example also uses the `crow` web microframework library to provide a simple to use, yet powerful web server.
 The `crow` library requires the `libboost` package be installed on the Intel Edison, as well as adding the needed include and lib files to the Eclipse G++ Cross Compiler and G++ Cross Linker.